Improving parton shower predictions via precision moments of energy flow polynomials: Introduction

 In \Reference{Assi:2025ibi}, we proposed a maximum-entropy reweighting framework, which identifies the distribution closest to a parton-shower prior that is consistent with known constraints.
 This framework upgrades parton-shower event samples by enforcing precision theoretical constraints in the form of observable moments, yielding strictly positive per-event weights.
 We introduced logarithmic moments of event-shape observables -- motivated by the structure of Sudakov resummation -- as a new class of theoretically well-defined inputs.
 We demonstrated the effectiveness of this approach using thrust moments $\langle \tau^m \ln^n \tau \rangle$ computed at NNLL$^\prime + \mathcal{O}(\alpha_s^2)$ accuracy in $e^+e^- \to \text{hadrons}$.
 The resulting reweighting improved not only the thrust distribution but also correlated event shapes such as jet broadening, while enabling systematic propagation of perturbative uncertainties.

 In this paper, we address the question of how to systematically choose and organize the constraints that enter the reweighting.
 We employ energy flow polynomials (EFPs)~\cite{Komiske:2017aww,Komiske:2019asc,Cal:2022fnm} as a complete, IRC-safe basis for multi-observable constraints, because they admit systematic truncations of their graph basis by degree (i.e.~edge count) that target different aspects of QCD radiation.
 We then perform a proof-of-concept study with hemisphere observables in $e^+e^-\!\to$ hadrons using a deliberately degraded parton shower as the prior unweighted event sample.
 A key measure of reweighting performance is information saturation, which quantifies how rapidly a finite set of EFP moment constraints captures the physically relevant information, as measured by information transfer to observables not included in training.
 We find that a compact set of low-degree EFP constraints achieves broad improvements across observable space, including for standard hemisphere observables never used in training, and that mixed moments combining polynomial and logarithmic terms outperform pure alternatives.
+In this proof-of-concept study, both the degraded prior and the high-fidelity target are generated with \textsc{Sherpa}~\cite{Sherpa:2024mfk}.
+To test the robustness of our conclusions beyond this single-generator setup, we also reweight a prior produced by the angular-ordered \textsc{Herwig} shower~\cite{Bahr:2008pv,Bellm:2015jjp} to the same \textsc{Sherpa} target, and we extend the transfer studies to jet substructure and fragmentation observables that are more directly sensitive to the shower evolution and to hadron-level dynamics.

 The conceptual basis for our approach is the maximum entropy principle~\cite{Shannon:1948dpw,Jaynes:1957zza,Jaynes:1957zz}, which extends Boltzmann's reasoning in statistical mechanics~\cite{e17041971} to any probabilistic inference problem: among all distributions consistent with known constraints, the one that maximizes Shannon entropy makes the fewest assumptions beyond the constraints themselves.
 For continuous distributions, the coordinate-invariant analogue of Shannon entropy is instead the relative entropy, also known as the (negative) Kullback–Leibler (KL) divergence, defined with respect to a reference prior distribution.
 Applied to event generation, this means starting from a parton-shower prior and deriving a posterior via strictly positive, per-event reweighting that enforces precision constraints while remaining fully exclusive, as illustrated schematically in \Fig{map}.